Battle of Jersey: Aftermath

 Major Peirson was also buried in the Parish Church of St Helier, where a marble monument was erected by the people of Jersey in his memory.

 It became notorious that there were traitors among the British.
 De Rullecourt possessed a plan of the fortifications, the towers, the cannons and so on, saying that without good friends in Jersey, he would not have come.
 The French knew the exact number of British troops and militia, the names of the officers commanding them, and more.
 In the papers found in the General's trunk was the name of one Mr. Le Geyt, a Jerseyman who was later seized, as was another suspect.

-Lieutenant-Governor Major Moses Corbet was arrested and was subsequently tried between 1 and 5 May by court-martial at Horse Guards.
+Lieutenant-Governor Major Moses Corbet was arrested and was subsequently tried between 1 and 5 May by courts-martial at Horse Guards.
 The charges against him related to his command of the army troops, in the absence of the Governor of Jersey, surprised and captured and contrary to his duty did take upon himself and agree to sign articles of capitulation and later did verbally induce others to capitulate.
 Admitting to being captured and signing the capitulation document, the outcome was inconclusive; he was dismissed as Lieutenant-Governor, but granted a pension of £250 p.a. for life.

 Conway had proposed the construction of 30 coastal towers in 1778, and four had been completed by the time of the battle, however they played no part in defending the island.
 Between 1781 and 1814, the government built nineteen more of Conway's round towers and three Martello towers to improve the island's defences.